modoboa/modoboa/doc-ng/installation/upgrade.md

   # Not used for Modoboa WebMail; configure that in the Modoboa admin settings.
   #
   #  * HOSTNAME: External hostname that clients should connect to
-  #     * Supports Thunderbird-style placeholders to substitute values from the
-  #       email address originally entered into the mail client:
-  #       %EMAILADDRESS%, %EMAILLOCALPART%, %EMAILDOMAIN%
   #  * SOCKET_TYPE: Actually the encryption settings
   #     * May be one of: 'SSL' (immediate TLS), 'STARTTLS' or 'plain' (bad)
   #  * PORT: TCP port that the client should use when connecting to the server